 Notes

 - To Cover or Not Cover - I don't cover these beans with aluminum foil while they smoke.
-When I smoke side dish recipes, it's typically because I'm smoking some type of meat.
-I like to place the pan of baked beans on a rack directly under the smoking meat so that some of the drippings from the meat fall into the beans.
-This enhances the flavor of the baked beans.
+I want the smoke to penetrate these beans since they are only smoking for 2 hours.
+When I smoke side dish recipes, it's typically because I'm already smoking some type of meat.
+I like to place the pan on a rack directly under the smoking meat so that some of the drippings from the meat fall into the beans.
+This enhances the flavor a lot!

 - Low and Slow - I'm a believer of smoking food on a lower temperature and smoking for a longer time period.
-I smoke my baked beans for about 2 hours on 225°F. If you need the beans to smoke faster, increase the heat to 250 degrees.
+I smoke my beans for about 2 hours on 225°F. If you need the beans to smoke faster, increase the heat to 250°F, but don't go any higher.
 They'll be done in about 1.5 hours at this temperature.

-- Mix in brown sugar, molasses, onion and mustard and mix well.
+- Add in the brown sugar, molasses, onion, and mustard.
+Mix well.

-- Cut bacon strips into 2″ pieces and place on top of the baked beans
+- Cut the uncooked bacon strips into 2″ pieces and place on top of the beans.

 - Bake uncovered for 35 to 45 minutes.